issacchan26/HouseLoanPrediction/README.md

 It will output two files to your current directory: train_data.csv and balanced_data.csv

 ## Model Training
-Please change the path in line 10 to your local path to train_data.csv
+Please change the path of train_data.csv in line 10 to your local path
 The hyperparameters used in [train.py](train.py):
 epoch: 10000
 batch_size: 16
 learning_rate: 0.0000001
 optimizer: SGD

-### train_data.csv
-This csv is used to train the model

-### balanced_data.csv
-As the original dataset is not balanced, the number of ('TARGET' == 0) is much greater than ('TARGET' == 1).
-The preprocess script randomly sampled a equal number of ('TARGET' == 1) from ('TARGET' == 0)
-The balanced_data.csv is used to provide visualisation in the early stage, it did not involve in the model training